 Lobster Was Once So Abundant in Massachusetts That People Got Sick of the Food

 While lobster is a well-liked marine food, it was overabundant at one time in US history, especially in the state of Massachusetts.
 In fact, so many lobsters were harvested from the sea that some servants at the time added a clause to their agreements for employment.
 They amended the contracts so they would only be provided lobster a couple times each week instead of at every meal all throughout the week.

 Hollywood Replaced the Original Film Capital of Fort Lee, New Jersey

-When you visit Hollywood in California, you may believe that the cinematic art form originated in the glamour capital.
+When you are going to Los Angeles in California to visit Hollywood, you may believe that the cinematic art form originated in the glamour capital.
 However, Hollywood may have never existed if it was not for Thomas Edison.
 Because the inventor’s film business was located in New Jersey and held numerous patents, any competing studio could barely make any money.